Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I am looking for tips on how to kill vegetation?

 Hardiness Zone: 6a

 It is not particularly environmentally friendly, but Round Up will kill all vegetation.
 Sometimes it doesn't totally eradicate deep rooted perennials, but it gets rid of grass and all broadleafed weeds.

 Borax works great just sprinkle on whatever you want to kill and lasts a while great for brick patios.
 Lots less toxic than round-up.
 If you are trying to kill vegetation along a fence pour used motor oil along the fenceline.
-Another idea is to buy one of those propane torches specifically for killing weeds, I wouldn't recommend burning poisin ivy.

 I have found vinegar (just regular household) with a bit of dish soap kills everything without poisoning the ground like roundup does.
 Sometimes it takes a second application.